Mikronix0/ClearLain/README.md

-Just copy the code and paste in betterdiscord thene css
+Just copy the code and paste in betterdiscord theme css